Component: Audit Log Export

 Settings

-Settings page is used to manage general settings of the components, such as connection and output file.
-The settings will be automatically created if it does not exist.
+The Settings page is used to manage general settings of the component, such as connection and output file.
+The settings are created automatically if they do not exist.

 Edit Settings

-To edit the settings, click on the Edit button.
+To edit the settings, click the Edit button.

-The dialog of Edit Settings will be opened.
+The Edit Settings dialog opens.
 On the dialog, you can see two sections:

 General settings